jeessh/jeessh/README.md

 My name's Jesse, but you can call me Jess if you'd like!
 I'm currently a senior at Milliken Mills High School, learning to become proficient in fullstack software development!

+Just like my approach to school life, I like to keep things diverse!
+Currently, from my profile, you'll find some projects I've worked on from various Hackathons, competitions, and personal projects, some course solutions, and other repos scattered around.

+You'll often

 ## Tech & Tools 🛠
 <div align="center">